Tottenham Court Road: Manor of Tottenham Court

 The first surviving record of the manor is, as Þottanheale, from a charter from around AD 1000.
 The initial 'Þ' (pronounced 'th') may have been a mistake by the scribe, who should perhaps have used a 'T': all subsequent records use an initial 'T'.
 The manor was subsequently described as Totehele in the Domesday Book of 1086.
 The area was described as Totenhale in 1184 and Totenhale Court by 1487.
 Although the road's name has a similar word root to Tottenham in the London Borough of Haringey, the two are not directly related.

-The Manor occupied the south-western part of the parish of St Pancras, whose boundaries are now used to delineate most of the south-west of the wider modern London Borough of Camden, of which St Pancras is the principal component.
+The manor occupied the south-western part of the parish of St Pancras, whose boundaries are now used to delineate most of the south-west of the wider modern London Borough of Camden, of which St Pancras is the principal component.
 South of Torrington Place, Tottenham Court (and therefore St Pancras) lay between Tottenham Court Road and what is now the borough boundary with the City of Westminster.
-North of Torrington Place Tottenham Court (and hence also St Pancras) occupied both the east and west sides of the road.
-The manor house lay just to the north of what is now Euston Road (which wasn't built until 1756).
+North of Torrington Place, Tottenham Court (and hence also St Pancras) occupied both the east and west sides of the road.
+The manor house lay just to the north of what is now Euston Road (which was not built until 1756).

 The manor is mentioned in the Domesday Book as belonging to the Dean and Chapter of St Paul's Cathedral.
 In the time of Henry III (1216–1272), a manor house slightly north-west of what is now the corner of Tottenham Court Road and Euston Road belonged to one William de Tottenhall.
 In about the 15th century, the area was known variously as Totten, Totham, or Totting Hall.
-After changing hands several times, the manor was leased for 99 years to Queen Elizabeth, and it came to be popularly called Tottenham Court.
-In 1639, the land was leased to Charles I until his execution ten years later, when it was sold to Ralph Harrison.
+After changing hands several times, the manor was leased for 99 years to Queen Elizabeth I, and it came to be popularly called Tottenham Court.
+In 1639, the land was leased to Charles I; following his execution ten years later, it was sold to Ralph Harrison.

-It regained Crown ownership upon the Restoration of the Monarchy, where it was given a 41-year lease to Charles II.
+It regained Crown ownership upon the Restoration of the monarchy, where it was given a 41-year lease to Charles II.